Attack of the Killer Tomatoes: Organic Intelligence: Production

 Ferino was signed on to direct by executive producers Dillon and Peace.
 Principal photography took place in Los Angeles, Long Beach and several parts of San Diego, including Chula Vista, Mission Bay, East County, and an area near the USS Midway and USS Midway Museum.

 It was produced by W. Finletter Films, Killer Tomatoes Entertainment, Atomic Toybox, and IVC/Olas Media.

 It was previously announced by JoBlo.com that Ask a Ninja creators were making the reboot and that filmmaker Dustin Ferguson was also attached to the project.

 Release

-Anchor Bay Entertainment will distribute the film.
+The film premiered on February 20, 2026 at the USS Midway Museum in San Diego.
+Starboard Entertainment, formerly Anchor Bay Entertainment, distributed the film.
+The film had a limited release in New York, Los Angeles, Chicago, and San Diego on August 7, 2026.
+It is scheduled to be released on video on demand on October 6, 2026.